Knights of the Round Table: Dodinel

-He is briefly introduced in Chrétien de Troyes' Erec and Enide, being named there as Lionel (called Dodinas in the German translation Erec) and described as the ninth best of King Arthur's knights, albeit noted as a rude one.
+He is briefly introduced in Chrétien de Troyes' Erec and Enide, being named there as Lionel (called Dodinas in the German translation Erec, translating his name as "little fool" based on it being supposedly a diminutive for of the Old French word dodin, "foolish") and described as the ninth best of King Arthur's knights, albeit noted as a rude one.
 He is also listed among the top knights of Arthur in Chrétien's Yvain, the Knight of the Lion as well as in Sir Gawain and the Green Knight, while the later romance The Knight of the Two Swords describes him as a "truly exceptional ... man of many virtues."
-In the Third Continuation of Chrétien's Perceval, the Story of the Grail, one of the six episodes of Gawain's adventures relate his rescue of the "handsome and valiant" Dodinel (Dodinal) from a prison and his lover from a pyre, the latter then also again saved by Perceval.
+He was possibly originally the same as the character of Lionel (Lioniaus, Lieoniaux) the son of Gawain.
+In the Third Continuation of Chrétien's Perceval, the Story of the Grail, one of the six episodes of Gawain's adventures relate his rescue of the "handsome, valiant" Dodinel from a prison and his lover from a pyre, the latter then also again saved by Perceval.

 As with his other characteristics, Dodinel's family relations are variably told.
 In the Vulgate Merlin Continuation and the Vulgate Lancelot, Dodinel the Wildman is an illegitimate son of King Bélinant (Balinant, Belinans, Belynans, Belyna[u]nt; possibly on of many Arthurian characters based on the Celtic god Belinus) de Sorgales ("of South Wales"; Norgales / North Wales in the Vulgate Lancelot) and his own niece, but raised by King Arthur's relative Queen Eglantine (Eglante, Eglente).
 In the Post-Vulgate Huth-Merlin, he is son of Balin's brother Balan (Balaan le Sauvage).
 In the Didot-Perceval, he is son of the Lady of Malehaut (Dame de Malohaut).
 In Parzival, he has a brother called Taurian the Wild (der Wilde).

 Dodinel is prominent in Claris and Laris, portrayed there as a comical side story character, a Dinadan-like humorously anti-chivalric knight, one who avoids dangerous combat in his wanderings and once escapes from a captivity by posing as a minstrel.
 He and Dinadan are themselves friends in Meliadus; in the Marvels of Rigomer, Dodinel is one of Gawain's quest companions.
 Thomas Malory in his Le Morte d'Arthur, following some of the Dodinel material from the Vulgate Lancelot as well as his portrayal in the Prose Tristan, has him (named as Dodinas le Savage in the Winchester Manuscript) as a recurring companion of Sagramore and, early in his career, as one of the Guinevere's own ten knights.